Research

 We bring core expertise on climate policy, communications, and media to our research.

-The Centre’s members have already established relationships with a range of public and private bodies, and have been asked to consult on a wide range of policy and communications issues.
+The Centre’s members have established relationships with a range of public and private bodies, and have been asked to consult on a wide range of policy and communications issues.
 The members’ work has been extensively cited in academic research and policy materials.
-Thus, the international climate governance, policy, research and climate communications community will form an important part of the Centre’s stakeholder base.
+Thus, the international climate governance, policy, research and climate communications community forms an important part of the Centre’s stakeholder base.

 Research Projects & Publications

-Dr David Robbins, Dr Diarmuid Torney and Prof Pat Brereton published Ireland and the Climate Crisis, a book that examines Ireland’s response to the urgent societal challenge of climate change.
+Dr Dave Robbins, Dr Diarmuid Torney, and Prof Pat Brereton edited Ireland and the Climate Crisis, a book that examines Ireland’s response to the urgent societal challenge of climate change.
 It brings together a range of interdisciplinary perspectives to analyse Ireland’s climate record and outlines the key factors that constrain or encourage climate action in Ireland.

 Robbins, D., Torney, D., & Brereton, P. (2020).
 Ireland and the Climate Crisis.
 Palgrave Macmillan.